karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 ~	Readings that cover core knowledge required for success in the course's activities.

 Reference
 ~	Readings that should be reviewed so that they may be effectively used as reference materials when working on lab and homework assignments and exams.
+These materials typically include specific syntax for web development and other information that you are not expected to memorize but instead know how to find and use when working on a particular problem.

 There are three texts that are being used in the course as core resources and are therefore listed as *required* texts.

 Duckett, Jon, and Larsen, Rob. *Beginning HTML and CSS*.
 Somerset, NJ, USA: John Wiley & Sons, 2013.
 ProQuest ebrary.
 Web.
 28 December 2015. http://site.ebrary.com.libproxy.unm.edu/lib/unma/detail.action?docID=10667426 (you will be asked to login using your UNM NetID and password to access this book if accessing it from off campus)

 Svennerberg, Gabriel. *Beginning Google Maps API 3*.
 Apress, © 2010.
 Books24x7.
 Web.
 Dec.
 28, 2015. <http://common.books24x7.com.libproxy.unm.edu/toc.aspx?bookid=36390> AKA *Google Maps API* in reading assignments.
-Available through the [*Books 24x7 Library Database*](http://library.unm.edu/applications/dam/plink.php?db_id=238) and on *1-day reserve* at Centennial Science and Engineering Library.
+Available through the [*Books 24x7 Library Database*](http://library.unm.edu/applications/dam/plink.php?db_id=238).

-*OpenLayers 2.10 Beginner's Guide.*.
-Erik Hazzard.
-Packt Publishing.
-2011.
+Gratier, T., Spencer, P., & Hazzard, E. (2015). *Openlayers 3 beginner's guide : Get started with openlayers 3 and enhance your web pages by creating and displaying dynamic maps*.
+Birmingham, England: Packt Publishing.
 AKA *OpenLayers Beginner's Guide* in reading assignments.
-Available as an ebook through the [University Libraries](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&bquery=\(%26quot%3bOpenLayers+2.10+Beginner%26%2339%3bs+Guide%26quot%3b\)&type=0&site=eds-live&scope=site), and on *1-day reserve* at Centennial Science and Engineering Library.
+Available as an ebook through the [University Libraries](https://unm-on-worldcat-org.libproxy.unm.edu/oclc/903963849?databaseList=1271,143,1487,1533,1540,1672,1708,173,1925,2006,2007,203,2201,2237,2259,2260,2261,2262,2263,2264,2267,2268,2281,2328,3036,3201,638.

 ## Evaluation and Grading ##